Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: Introduction

-This paper studies quantum and classical algorithms for the BNE problem which share a similar Monte Carlo structure.
 The algorithms we consider produce an estimate by taking a matrix $M$ related to the combinatorial Laplacian of the clique complex, choosing a polynomial $p$ such that the trace of $p(M)$ is close to the normalised Betti number, and then performing a stochastic trace estimation of $p(M)$.
 We directly compare the Monte Carlo quantum algorithm of Akhalwaya et al.~\cite{Akhalwaya2022, akhalwaya2024topological} and the classical algorithms of Apers et al.~\cite{Apers2023}.
-The theoretical sample bound complexities of these algorithms are presented in Table \ref{tab:comparison}.
-Notably, the sample count for the quantum algorithm grows exponentially in $1/\sqrt{\delta}$, where $\delta$ is the spectral gap of the normalised Laplacian of the complex, and enjoys at most a polynomial advantage over the best classical algorithm, which we prove in Section~\ref{sec:nisq-tda}.
+The theoretical sample complexity bounds of these algorithms are presented in Table \ref{tab:comparison}.
+We note that the sample and query complexities presented in Table \ref{tab:comparison} do not have a clear dependence on the dimension $k$ or number of vertices in the complex $n$; These parameters will generally feature in the time complexity of performing one query in the algorithm, meaning either a step in the Markov chain for the classical algorithms, or a use of the relevant block-encoding for the quantum algorithms.
+More notably, the sample count for the quantum algorithm grows exponentially in $1/\sqrt{\delta}$, where $\delta$ is the spectral gap of the normalised Laplacian of the complex, and yields at most a polynomial advantage over the best classical algorithm, which we prove in Section~\ref{sec:nisq-tda}.
 We then introduce a new quantum algorithm which avoids this exponential sample count growth.